 A study examining the impact of a human givens approach in general medical practice found preliminary evidence for the effectiveness of the modality and suggested further research might further validate the effectiveness of HG.
 A larger study that included thousands of people demonstrated that the human givens approach to mental health treatment could reduce psychological distress.
 However, the study had several limitations: it lacked a control group and offered no specifics on which components of HG were used with each participant.
 Future studies are needed to further substantiate the effectiveness of HG.

-Some critics have expressed concerns about the MindFields College, which is not an actual college.
-Further, because the Human Givens Foundation is linked to the founders of the human givens approach and, as such, likely has a vested interest in promoting the program, it has been pointed out that the research it supports could potentially be subject to bias.
+Because the Human Givens Foundation is linked to the founders of the human givens approach and, as such, likely has a vested interest in promoting the program, it has been pointed out that the research it supports could potentially be subject to bias.

 - Andrews, W., Twigg, E., Minami, T., & Johnson, G. (2011).
 Piloting a practice research network: A 12-month evaluation of the Human Givens approach in primary care at a general medical practice.
 Psychology and Psychotherapy: Theory, Research and Practice, 84(4), 389-405. doi:10.1111/j.2044-8341.2010.02004.x